-*3-5 drops coloring (You can use food coloring, but it may fade quickly and even leave a ring around your bathtub.
-We used a special oil for bath products we found on Brambleberry.com.)
+- 3-5 drops coloring (You can use food coloring, but it may fade quickly and even leave a ring around your bathtub.
+You can use these all natural food colorings.

-*1 tsp.
-Bentonite clay (optional–this just makes them harder; we found it here, too.)
+- 1 tsp.
+Bentonite clay (optional–this just makes them harder; find it here, too.)

-*1 tsp. to 1 Tbsp.
-Sodium Lauryl Sulfate (optional–this makes your bombs lather up, and we also found it here.)
+- 1 tsp. to 1 Tbsp.
+Sodium Lauryl Sulfate (optional–this makes your bombs lather up, you can find it here.)

 1. Prepare your molds by placing a cupcake liner inside the silicone cupcake mold.
 It won’t fit perfectly–just shove it in.